Free-living chimpanzee facts

 Members of a community cooperate in hunting and sharing food.
 On finding a food source, they hoot, scream and slap logs to attract others.

-Free-living chimpanzees live about 50 years.
+Free-living chimpanzees live about 50 years, but the average age of death is mid-30's.

 Chimpanzees communicate through vocalizations, facial expressions, posture, touch and movement.